marcelosperalta/docs_javascript/course_freecodecamp/bootcamp_js_func_program/README.md

 If ``compareFunction(a,b)`` returns a value less than 0 for two elements ``a`` and ``b``, then ``a`` will come before ``b``.
 If ``compareFunction(a,b)`` returns a value greater than 0 for two elements ``a`` and ``b``, then ``b`` will come before ``a``.
 If ``compareFunction(a,b)`` returns a value equal to 0 for two elements ``a`` and ``b``, then ``a`` and ``b`` will remain unchanged.

+## Return a Sorted Array Without Changing the Original Array

+A side effect of the ``sort`` method is that it changes the order of the elements in the original array.
+In other words, it mutates the array in place.
+One way to avoid this is to first concatenate an empty array to the one being sorted (remember that ``slice`` and ``concat`` return a new array), then run the sort method.

+## Split a String into an Array Using the ``split`` Method

+The ``split`` method splits a string into an array of strings.
+It takes an argument for the delimiter, which can be a character to use to break up the string or a regular expression.
+For example,
+if the delimiter is a space, you get an array of words, and
+if the delimiter is an empty string, you get an array of each character in the string.

+Since strings are immutable, the ``split`` method makes it easier to work with them.

+## Combine an Array into a String Using the ``join`` Method

+The ``join`` method is used to join the elements of an array together to create a string.
+It takes an argument for the delimiter that is used to separate the array elements in the string.